 Restricted cash is invested in cash and cash equivalents that are held by third parties in restricted accounts in accordance with an interest rate swap agreement and requirements set forth in an agreement for collateral posting.
-The increase in restricted cash during the year ended June 30, 2020 of \$2,560 relates primarily to the increase in the interest rate swap liability.
-In 2020, the Ballet adopted Accounting Standards Update (ASU) No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash which required presentation of restricted cash within the beginning and end of year cash balances in the consolidated statement of cash flows.
-This standard was adopted retrospectively to 2019.
+The decrease in restricted cash during the year ended June 30, 2021 of \$2,000 relates primarily to the decrease in the interest rate swap liability.
+In 2020, the Ballet adopted Accounting Standards Update ("ASU") No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash which required presentation of restricted cash within the beginning and end of year cash balances in the consolidated statement of cash flows.